snomiao/js/packages/snohmr/README.md

-# snohmr
+# SNOHMR-2

 ## 🔥 Hot Module Replacement for Node.{js,mjs,ts} in ESM

+- TypeScript support
+- Watch latest changes
-- Native ESModule Support compared to node-hmr
+- Native ESModule support (compared to node-hmr)
-- TypeScript friendly
+- Boost your Node.TS development with just ONE line of for-await-of

 ## Install